-- NEW: Collapsed blamed on superstorm Sandy
+- Collapsed blamed on superstorm Sandy

 - Evacuation zone widens; Le Parker Meridien hotel evacuated